Zhuifeng414/wanglei.github.io/index.md

 ## Work Experience

-### **Wuhan Fulu Network** `2021.1 - Present`
+### **Wuhan Wepie Network** `2022.4 - present`

 _Senior Algorithm Engineer_<br>
+- Design a data warehouse for the project Love in QingTeng, a dating app for highly educated and high-quality youth.
+- Responsible for researching cutting-edge image algorithms and applying them to business.

+### **Wuhan Fulu Network** `2021.1 - 2022.3`

+_Senior Algorithm Engineer_<br>
-- Lead the project of user profile and recommendation system; achieve product recommendation for accurate crowds, bring about a 20% relative increase in CVR;
+- Lead the project of User Profile and recommendation system; achieve product recommendation for accurate crowds, bring about a 20% relative increase in CVR;
 - Develop an intelligent customer service system based on Knowledge Graph, provide consulting services for more than 3k users every day, with satisfaction greater than 80%.

 ### **Netease Cloud Music** `2019.7 - 2020.8`